Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Great for professionals in need of lightweight portability

 Bigger than the iPad Mini, cheaper than the iPad Pro – the iPad Air sounds like a slam-dunk device to go for.
-But, there's a major caveat with the iPad Air – for most people, it may be too expensive to recommend over the 10.2-inch iPad.
+But there’s a major caveat with the iPad Air – for most people, it may be too expensive to recommend over the 10.9-inch iPad.

-The $599 iPad Air comes with a 10.9-inch frame, putting it firmly ahead of all other models outside of the decidedly more expensive iPad Pro.
-It's also compatible with the Apple Pen and Smart Keyboard, which makes it a viable alternative to your laptop for a fraction of the price.
+The $599 iPad Air 11 and the $799 iPad Air 13 are both compatible with the Apple Pen Pro and Magic Keyboard, which makes it a viable alternative to your laptop for a fraction of the price.

 Is the iPad Air the right choice?

-There are reasons why the iPad Air isn't a true iPad Pro contender, though.
-The lightning port keeps it from being easily compatible with other devices, and the 2360 x 1640 resolution could certainly be more impressive, given recent upgrades in technology.
+There are reasons why the iPad Air isn’t a true iPad Pro contender, though.
+The lightning port keeps it from being easily compatible with other devices, and the okay-enough resolution could certainly be more impressive, given recent upgrades in technology.

 Pros